 - Championship Totals:

 Not all races in a race weekend will have points available.
-The final scheduled sprint race will have points awarded.
+The final two scheduled sprint races will have points awarded.
 If an enduro is offered, it will have points awarded.
-If an enduro is not offered, the second‐to‐ last scheduled sprint race will have points awarded.
-There will be two points’ races per class.
-For Example: Suppose a race event has three groups of races (red, green, yellow), and each of those groups have two sprint races and then the racers are regrouped and there are two enduro races (purple and pink run groups).
-In this scenario, the final sprint races for red, green, and yellow are the points scoring sprint races and both of the enduros are points scoring races.
+If an enduro is not offered, the third‐to‐last scheduled sprint race will have points awarded.
+There will be three points races per class.
+For Example: Suppose a race event has three groups of races (red, green, yellow), and each of those groups have three sprint races and then the racers are regrouped and there are two enduro races (purple and pink run groups).
+In this scenario, the final two sprint races for red, green, and yellow are the points scoring sprint races and both of the enduros are points scoring races.
 For purposes of determining which races are points races, the final schedule approved by the Steward prior to the beginning of the event will be used.

 Any driver who believes that points awarded in any race are inaccurate may request a review of the points awarded by written (or email) request to the PCA Club Racing Chairman within thirty (30) days of the last day of the race in question.
 Said request shall provide all documentation and/or justification as to why the points awarded should be reviewed.